Chart Color Schemes

 Population growth drivers in Floreat are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Floreat's population is around 9,400 as of November 2025.
-This reflects an increase of 779 people since the 2021 Census, which reported a population of 8,621 people.
+Based on AreaSearch's analysis, Floreat's population is around 9,397 as of Feb 2026.
+This reflects an increase of 776 people (9.0%) since the 2021 Census, which reported a population of 8,621 people.
 The change is inferred from the estimated resident population of 9,388 from the ABS as of June 2024 and an additional 61 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,126 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Floreat's 9.0% growth since the 2021 census exceeded the national average (8.9%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 83.9% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+This population level equates to a density ratio of 2,126 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Floreat has demonstrated resilient growth patterns with a 1.4% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 83.9% of overall population gains during recent periods, although all drivers, including natural growth and interstate migration, were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, an above median population growth of Australian statistical areas is projected, with the area expected to expand by 1,621 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 17.1% over the 17 years.
+Regarding demographic trends, an above-median population growth of Australian statistical areas is projected, with the area expected to expand by 1,621 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 17.1% in total over the 17 years.

 Frequently Asked Questions - Population